brennanbrown/django-project/NOTES.md

     - Whenever creating or modifiyng models, run command.
 * Apply migrations: `python3 manage.py migrate`

+Accessing the DB via the terminal:

+* To view all of the defined databases on the server you can use the `\list` meta-command or its shortcut `\l`.
+* Often, when working with servers that manage multiple databases, you’ll find the need to jump between databases frequently.
+    - This can be done with the `\connect` meta-command or its shortcut `\c`.
+* Once you’ve connected to a database, you will want to inspect which tables have been created there.
+    - This can be done with the `\dt` meta-command.
+However, if there are no tables you will get no output.

 ## Admin Dashboard

 * Access the Django Admin dashboard: `localhost:8000/admin`